 BEST FOR ENERGETIC FAMILIES: Saunderton via West Wycombe Circular

 This is a fantastic walk for the curious.
 The starting point at Saunderton is just 50 minutes away from London by train and ambles over the hills of the Chilterns without ever being too difficult for littler legs.
 The trail runs through The National Trust’s Flagmore Wood and passes West Wycombe’s deeply creepy caves, and the route is dotted with countryside cafes and pubs for well-earned pitstops.

 BEST FOR PUB LOVERS: Pluckley Circular, Kent

 Distance: 7.3 miles

-This charming circular walk is easily accessed from London, and despite its modest length is dotted with some fantastic alehouses and inns – perfect if your idea of a weekend ramble includes a pint or three.
+This charming circular walk is easily accessed from London (and conveniently the English capital’s range of luxury serviced apartments), and despite its modest length is dotted with some fantastic alehouses and inns – perfect if your idea of a weekend ramble includes a pint or three.
 The route itself is fairytale-like, wandering through apple orchards and past ancient oaks.

 BEST FOR EASY WALKING: Guildford to Chilworth

 If you’re new to walking but want to escape the hustle and bustle of London all the same, this relaxed walk through the Surrey countryside will up your quota of fresh air without knackering your legs too much.
 The route winds through lush meadows and dappled woods for three miles each way, with lovely views over heathland from St Martha’s Knoll on the North Downs.

 Distance: 12.7 miles

 Hey Jane Austen fan!
 You’ll love this long, rambling walk through the woods and pastures of Hampshire, Austen’s one-time stomping grounds.
 Pass the author’s old home, Chawton House, which is now a lovely little miseum.
 Plentiful pubs and cafes along the route mean you can make this walk into a long summer’s day out.